IBM/event-automation/_es_11.2/06-connecting/02-connectors.md

 The connector catalog contains a list of connectors that are supported either by IBM or the community.

 Community support means the connectors are supported through the community by the people that created them.
-IBM supported connectors are fully supported as part of the official {{site.data.reuse.es_name}} support entitlement if you are using the paid-for version of {{site.data.reuse.es_name}} (not {{site.data.reuse.ce_short}}).
+IBM supported connectors are fully supported as part of the official {{site.data.reuse.es_name}} support entitlement if you have a license for {{site.data.reuse.ea_long}} or {{site.data.reuse.cp4i}}.

 See the [connector catalog]({{ 'connectors' | relative_url }}){:target="_blank"} for a list of connectors that work with {{site.data.reuse.es_name}}.